mahemudborgave/unsave/README.md

 ## 📋 Overview

-Day Code serves as a centralized hub for competitive programmers and developers to stay organized and informed about upcoming coding competitions and hackathons.
+Unsave serves as a centralized hub for competitive programmers and developers to stay organized and informed about upcoming coding competitions and hackathons.
 The application fetches real-time contest data, displays relevant tutorial videos, and provides a robust task management system to help users plan their competitive programming journey effectively.

 ## ✨ Features
 - **Coding Activiyt**: View activity from LeetCode & Github at one place